vuejs/test-utils/docs/guide/advanced/async-suspense.md

 })
 ```

-Now the test will pass, because we ensure the next "tick" has executed updated the DOM before the assertion runs.
+Now the test will pass because we ensure the next "tick" has been executed and the DOM has been updated before the assertion runs.

 Since `await nextTick()` is common, Vue Test Utils provides a shortcut.
-Methods than cause the DOM to update, such as `trigger` and `setValue` return `nextTick`, so you can just `await` those directly:
+Methods that cause the DOM to update, such as `trigger` and `setValue` return `nextTick`, so you can just `await` those directly:

 ```js {4}
 test('increments by 1', async () => {